19balazs86/PlayingWithGenerativeAI/README.md

 # Playing with Generative AI
-This repository contains projects demonstrating the use of AI with Microsoft `Semantic Kernel` and includes a collection of links.
+This repository contains projects demonstrating the use of AI with Microsoft `Semantic Kernel SDK` and `OpenAI SDK`.

 ## Projects in the solution